-Within the cohort of ‘all children’, specific groups have been affected more than others.
+Within the cohort of ‘all children, specific groups have been affected more than others.
 For example, those affected by domestic abuse.
-Levels of domestic abuse in Scotland have been a persistent concern for social work, charities and policy makers for many years, but on the basis of calls to third sector helplines, the pandemic has led to increased prevalence.
-This is consistent with what we know about domestic abuse, and its relationship to wider stressors within the family.
+Levels of domestic abuse in Scotland have been a persistent concern for social work, charities and policymakers for many years, but on the basis of calls to third sector helplines, the pandemic has led to increased prevalence.
+This is consistent with what we know about domestic abuse and its relationship to wider stressors within the family.
 With services reduced or closed, and people encouraged to isolate as much as possible, we have reduced our collective ability to spot and respond to cases at the early stages.
 This has limited our capacity to protect the rights of children (and others impacted by abuse within the household).
-Our experience suggests that much greater support is needed for non-abusing parents and children, and that we must engage much more effectively and assiduously with perpetrators.
-Many local authorities and organisations were building these strengths-based approach (such as the internationally recognised Safe and Together™) at the start of the pandemic, but unfortunately work in some areas has had to be delayed to accommodate other priorities.
+Our experience suggests that much greater support is needed for non-abusing parents and children and that we must engage much more effectively and assiduously with perpetrators.
+Many local authorities and organisations were building this strengths-based approach (such as the internationally recognised Safe and Together™) at the start of the pandemic, but unfortunately, work in some areas has had to be delayed to accommodate other priorities.

 Some social care workers in residential homes, and also in the community, have also died as a result of contracting COVID-19 through their work, as sadly has been the case for other groups of essential workers.